MrMoneyDeveloper/FrankTheLocalLLM-main/README.md

 Background tasks that summarize entries can be started separately.
-Ensure a Redis server is reachable on `localhost:6379` and launch the worker and beat processes:
+Ensure a Redis server is running and reachable on `redis://localhost:6379/0`, then launch the worker and beat processes in separate terminals:

 ```bash
 celery -A backend.app.tasks worker
 celery -A backend.app.tasks beat
 ```
 The worker schedules a nightly digest summarizing new chunks and maintains wiki-style backlinks between notes.
+On Windows the combined `celery -B` mode is unsupported; starting the worker and beat separately avoids errors.
+If the logs show connection refusals to Redis, ensure the Redis server is running or update `REDIS_URL` to point to an accessible broker.

 ### Importing Data